Out of Joint Theatre Company

 Out of Joint is a British and international touring theatre company based in London.
-It specialises in the commissioning and production of new writing, interspersed with occasional revivals and classic productions.
+It specializes in the commissioning and production of new writing, interspersed with occasional revivals and classic productions.

 It was founded in 1993 by director Max Stafford-Clark and producer Sonia Friedman.
 Stafford-Clark left the company in 2017 and its current Artistic Director is Kate Wasserberg, who joined the company in April 2017.
 Graham Cowley succeeded Friedman as producer in 1998.
 Upon his retirement in 2012 he was succeeded as producer by Panda Cox, who originally joined the company as Stafford-Clark's assistant.
 The company's current Executive Producer is Martin Derbyshire.